CDCgov/prime-reportstream/prime-router/docs/getting-started/universal-pipeline-configuration.md

 ```

 Most senders are configured to use the default sender transform, which inserts ReportStream specific values into the
 data.
-Templates are designed to be extensible.
+Schemas are designed to be extensible.
 Transforms created for a specific sender would typically extend the default
 transform while adding additional transforms needed for the sender.
-The `simple-report-sender-transform` template,
+The `simple-report-sender-transform` schema,
 accordingly, extends the default transform as well.

 > For more context on how sender transforms are used, please reference [Convert](../universal-pipeline/convert.md).

 ### Defining Receiver Transforms

-Receiver transforms are currently stored in `metadata/hl7_mapping/receivers` and are utilized by a given receiver when
+Receiver transform schemas are currently stored in `metadata/hl7_mapping/receivers` and are utilized by a given receiver when
 defining the `schemaName` element within the `translation` settings for the receiver.
 See this example where the
 `CA-receiver-transform` is defined for a receiver named `CA_FULL_ELR`: